Deep Learning in Physical Layer Communications: Deep Learning Based Block-Structured Communications

 \subsection{Intelligent Signal Compression}

 Most types of source data exhibit unique inner structures that can be utilized for compression.
-Such structured data can be modelled by different approaches and sparse representation is a common one.
-It is worth noting that the most important property of DL is that it can automatically find compact low-dimensional represeations/featues of high dimensional data~\cite{KAI:SPM:2017}.
-In this part, the DL-based signal compression is introduced with two examples presented.
+Such structured data can be modelled by different approaches.
+Sparse representation is a commonly-used one.
+It is worth noting that the most important property of DL is that it can automatically find compact low-dimensional represeations/featues of high dimensional data~\cite{KAI:SPM:2017,QIN:SPM:2018}, which can be demonstrated by the following two examples.